Category: Encyclopedia of the Eye

 IRITIS

 Iritis is a type of anterior uveitis and refers to inflammation of the iris of the eye.
-Causes: Physical trauma of the eye, inflammatory and autoimmune diseases: ankylosing spondylitis and other disorders associated with HLA-B27, iridocyclitis and other forms of choroids inflammation, rheumatoid arthritis, Behçet’s disease, Crohn’s disease, Lupus, Reiter’s disease, chronic psoriasis, sarcoidosis, scleroderma, […]
+Causes: Physical trauma of the eye, inflammatory and autoimmune diseases: ankylosing spondylitis and […]

 Read more »